Chief of Space Operations | |

 Deputy | Vice Chief of Space Operations |

-The chief of space operations is an administrative position based in the Pentagon, and while they do not have operational command authority over Space Force forces, the chief of space operations does exercise supervision of Space Force units and organizations as the designee of the secretary of the Air Force.
+The CSO is an administrative position based in the Pentagon, and while they do not have operational command authority over Space Force forces, the chief of space operations does exercise supervision of Space Force units and organizations as the designee of the secretary of the Air Force.

 Under the authority, direction and control of the secretary of the Air Force, the chief of space operations presides over the Space Staff, acts as the secretary's executive agent in carrying out approved plans, and exercises supervision over organizations and members of the Space Force as determined by the secretary.
 The chief of space operations may also perform other duties as assigned by either the president, the secretary of defense or the secretary of the Air Force.[4]

-The chief of space operations will become a statutory member of the Joint Chiefs of Staff on 20 December 2020.
+The chief of space operations became a statutory member of the Joint Chiefs of Staff on 20 December 2020.
 When performing duties as a member of the Joint Chiefs, the chief of space operations is responsible directly to the secretary of defense.
-Like the other members of the Joint Chiefs of Staff, the CSO is an administrative position, with no operational command authority over Space Force forces.[4]
+Like the other members of the Joint Chiefs of Staff, the CSO is an administrative position, with no operational command authority over Space Force forces.[3]

 No. | Portrait | Name | Term | Secretaries served under: | Ref. | |||